micro-manager/micro-manager.github.io/_pages/ParallelPort.md

 6 (0110000000) will set pins 2 and 3 high and all others low.
 {% include notice icon="info" content="This adapter does not provide a shutter device.
 The [[AOTF]] adapter provides a shutter that can set pins of the parallel port." %}

-&lt;include notice icon="info" content="On Windows Vista and later, you may need to run Micro-Manager as administrator (right-click and choose "Run as administrator" from an admin account) the first time you access the parallel port.😎"&gt;
+{% include notice icon="info" content="On Windows Vista and later, you may need to run Micro-Manager as administrator (right-click and choose` Run as administrator` from an admin account) the first time you access the parallel port." %}

 {% include ParallelPort_Warning text="" %}